 - Using a pastry cutter, cream butter until lighter in color and texture.
 Gradually incorporate remaining 1/2 cup of granulated sugar, vanilla, then brown sugar and cream together until consistency is even and resembles wet sand.

-- Work in the flour, oats, remaining 1/4 teaspoon of cinnamon, and remaining 1/8 teaspoon of salt into mixture until dry ingredients are evenly moistened and semi-lumpy with coarse crumbs.
+- Use the pastry cutter to cut in the flour, oats, remaining 1/4 teaspoon of cinnamon, and remaining 1/8 teaspoon of salt into mixture until dry ingredients are evenly moistened and semi-lumpy with coarse crumbs.
 It helps to use your hands to break up any large lumps.

-- Fill ramekins or 9 x 9 inch square pan with apples, making sure to include the juices extracted from the apple mixture sitting at the bottom.
+- Fill a cast iron skillet (or 9 x 9-inch square pan) with the apple and cranberry mixture, making sure to include the juices extracted from the apple mixture sitting at the bottom.
 Sprinkle crumbs evenly until apples and cranberries are almost fully concealed, making sure not to stir crumbs into the apples.

 Yield: 10 servings